rickardlindberg/rickardlindberg.me/writing/agdpp-game-loop/index.markdown

 ![Tutorial output.](tutorial.png)
 </center>

-## Add drawing of something
+## Draw something

 An empty screen is not that interesting, so let's see if we can get an animation going.

-We add a call to draw a circle and some logic to move where that circle is
+We add a call to draw a circle and some logic to animate it:
-drawn:

 <div class="rliterate-code"><div class="rliterate-code-body"><div class="highlight"><pre><span></span><span class="o">...</span>